seancorfield/next-jdbc/doc/result-set-builders.md

 The options hash map for any `next.jdbc` function can contain a `:builder-fn` key and the value is used as the row/result set builder function.
 The tests for `next.jdbc.result-set` include a [record-based builder function](https://github.com/seancorfield/next-jdbc/blob/master/test/next/jdbc/result_set_test.clj#L148-L164) as an example of how you can extend this to satisfy your needs.

-The options hash map passed to the builder function will contain a `:next.jdbc/sql-params` key, whose value is the SQL + parameters vector passed into the top-level `next.jdbc` functions (`reducible!`, `execute!`, and `execute-one!`).
+The options hash map passed to the builder function will contain a `:next.jdbc/sql-params` key, whose value is the SQL + parameters vector passed into the top-level `next.jdbc` functions (`plan`, `execute!`, and `execute-one!`).

 # ReadableColumn

 As mentioned above, when `with-column` is called, the expectation is that the row builder will call `.getObject` on the current state of the `ResultSet` object with the column index and will then call `read-column-by-index`, passing the column value, the `ResultSetMetaData`, and the column index.
 That function is part of the `ReadableColumn` protocol that you can extend to handle conversion of arbitrary database-specific types to Clojure values.

-In addition, inside `reducible!`, as each value is looked up by name in the current state of the `ResultSet` object, the `read-column-by-label` function is called, again passing the column value and the column label (the name used in the SQL to identify that column).
+In addition, inside `plan`, as each value is looked up by name in the current state of the `ResultSet` object, the `read-column-by-label` function is called, again passing the column value and the column label (the name used in the SQL to identify that column).
 This function is also part of the `ReadableColumn` protocol.

 The default implementation of this protocol is for these two functions to return `nil` as `nil`, a `Boolean` value as a canonical `true` or `false` value (unfortunately, JDBC drivers cannot be relied on to return unique values here!), and for all other objects to be returned as-is.